 New Auxiliary Information

 We are excited that you are interested in forming a new auxiliary.
 There are many auxiliaries across the state and no two are exactly alike.
 However, we all have one very important bond, the fire service.
 There are many aspects to consider when forming an auxiliary and we will discuss some of them in the information that follows.
 As you work towards your goal of establishing an auxiliary there will be many questions that arise, always remember the OSFA Women's Auxiliary board is here to help.
-If you would like someone from the executive board to come and speak to your members/potential members at one of your meetings we will be glad to do so.
+If you would like someone from the Executive Board to come and speak to your members/potential members at one of your meetings we will be glad to do so.
 We are also available if you would like us to come for the installation of your auxiliary officers.
-We are just a telephone call away and will be happy to help however we can.
-The contact numbers for the current year's officers are always posted in the Women's Auxiliary section of the Oklahoma Firelighter newspaper that is sent out monthly to all the members of OSFA.
+We are just a telephone call or email away and will be happy to help however we can.
+The contact information for the current year's officers are always posted in the Women's Auxiliary section of the Oklahoma Firefighter newspaper that is sent out monthly to all the members of OSFA.
 You may also call the OSFA office and they will be able to put you in contact with one of the board members.
 We would again like to thank you for your interest and we all look forward to your newly formed local auxiliary becoming a part of the Oklahoma State Firelighters Association Women's Auxiliary.

 Your auxiliary will need to decide who can become voting members.
-The OSFA Women's Auxiliary By-laws have a section on membership that you may refer to when establishing your guidelines.
-Please keep in mind that you do not have to follow state By-laws within your local auxiliary.
-However, for your local members to be voting members of the state auxiliary they must meet the state membership guidelines and pay state dues.
+The OSFA Women's Auxiliary bylaws have a section on membership that you may refer to when establishing your guidelines.
+Please keep in mind that you do not have to follow state bylaws within your local auxiliary.
+However, for your local members to be voting members of the state auxiliary, they must meet the state membership guidelines and pay state dues.

 Your auxiliary will need to establish an inner structure.
 The state auxiliary has an executive board that consists of President, Vice-President, Secretary/Treasurer, Junior Board Member, and Past President.
-Terms of office for the state are explained in the By-iaws.
+Terms of office for the state are explained in the bylaws.
 Your auxiliary may choose to have whatever officers it feels are needed.
 If your auxiliary is very small, you may not have the membership to fill several positions.
 In this case you will either do away with a position or have one person fill two positions.
 Most local auxiliaries have a President, Vice-President, Secretary and Treasurer.
 Some may have a Parliamentarian and an Historian as well.
 Terms of office are also decided by your local auxiliary membership.
 Some choose to rotate through the offices while others elect annually.
-Again this is up to your local auxiliary membership to decide.
+Again, this is up to your local auxiliary membership to decide.

-Once you have established your auxiliary and decided on officers, you will need to begin thinking about By-laws.
-There is nothing that says you absolutely have to have By-laws.
+Once you have established your auxiliary and decided on officers, you will need to begin thinking about bylaws.
+There is nothing that says you absolutely have to have bylaws.
 However, having a set of rules that everyone is aware of and should follow will make everything go much more smoothly in the long run.
-The state has a set of By-laws that you may use as a guideline when establishing your own.
-Please keep in mind that your local auxiliary is welcome to use the state By-laws but is not required to do so.
+The state has a set of bylaws that you may use as a guideline when establishing your own.
+Please keep in mind that your local auxiliary is welcome to use the state bylaws but is not required to do so.

 Now that you have raised some money it’s time to figure out what to do with it before it’s all spent.
 It is a good idea to open a bank account in the name of the auxiliary.
 In the state auxiliary, the treasurer handles the money and is responsible for paying all the bills.
 How you decide to set yours up is again up to your individual auxiliary.
 Many times the question of getting a tax ID number is asked.
 There are also questions about tax exempt status and taxes.
-Different auxiliaries do it different ways.
-So it is best to consult with your tax professional or a financial advisor for advice on these matters.
+Different auxiliaries do it different ways, so it is best to consult with your tax professional or a financial advisor for advice on these matters.

-Goals, Objectives & Activities
+Goals, Objectives, & Activities